SharePoint/sp-dev-training-spfx-graph-3rdpartyapis/Demos/03-msgraphclient/README.md

 # Demo: Show profile details from Microsoft Graph in SPFx client-side web part

-In this demo you will show a new SPFx project with a single client-side web part that uses React, [Fabric React](https://developer.microsoft.com/fabric) and the Microsoft Graph to display the currently logged in user's personal details in a familiar office [Persona](https://developer.microsoft.com/fabric#/components/persona) card.
+In this demo you will test a client-side web part that uses React, [Fabric React](https://developer.microsoft.com/fabric) and the Microsoft Graph to display the currently logged in user's personal details in a familiar office [Persona](https://developer.microsoft.com/fabric#/components/persona) card.

 ## Running the demo